jpeaton/jpeaton.github.io/projects-wifiphisher.md

 Everything worked.

-Almost defeated by case sensitivity, but we persist.
+Almost defeated by case sensitivity, yet we persist.

+I forgot to screenshot me doing this install again.

+Here’s what it looks like once it finishes successfully:

 ![Step 2 Screenshot](assets/wifiphisher-step-2.png)

-### Step 3: Adaptermaxxing (dual-wield build)
+### Step 3: Adaptermaxxing

 Plugged in the two USB Wi-Fi adapters.